ketan-jamdar/Design-and-Verification-of-8-bit-Microcontroller-Verilog-HDL-/README.md

 ## Simulation Results

-The simulation results verify the correct functionality of the proposed 8-bit Microcontroller.
-Waveforms generated using the simulation tool demonstrate the execution of different instruction types, including memory, arithmetic, logic, and shift/rotate operations.
-The results confirm correct instruction fetching, decoding, execution, register updates, memory access, and status flag generation.
+The functionality of the proposed 8-bit Microcontroller was verified through functional simulation using Siemens QuestaSim.
+The generated waveforms demonstrate the correct execution of various instruction types, including memory, arithmetic, logic, and shift/rotate operations.
+The simulation results confirm proper instruction fetch, decode, and execute cycles, along with correct updates to the Program Counter (PC), Accumulator (ACC), Instruction Register (IR), Data Register (DR), Status Register (SR), and Data Memory (DMem).
+These results validate the overall functionality and correctness of the processor architecture.

+The corresponding simulation waveforms for each test program are provided in the simulation_results/ directory.

 ### Complete Execution